 3. Better leads

-Fill your sales pipeline with better leads.
+Fill your sales pipeline with better and qualifying leads.
 These are the leads that will likely convert into sales.

 A 2018 study shows that 15% of Americans say they have interacted with chatbots in the last 12 months.
 What makes this statistic even more interesting is that 16% own Amazon Alexa, Google Home (Smart Assistant), etc.